 With the growing popularity of Android as an operating system it is no wonder the popularity of TV boxes running the open source OS.
 As I mentioned above, Android let's you access the Google Play app market and download a plethora of free and paid apps to satisfy

-Let's take a look at our recommendation list for Kodi TV boxes.
+Let's take a look at our recommendation list:

 Amazon Fire TV 4K